File your FAFSA early!

+Experiencing a problem?
 Should you encounter a problem, academic or non-academic, you can fill out a Student Complaint Form.
-A complaint form can be completed online, or you can pick up a form in the Vice President of Academic Affairs' office.
+A complaint form can be completed online, or you can pick up a form in the Chief Student Affairs office.
 Click the button below to begin the Student Complaint Form process.

 Student Complaint Form

 IMPORTANT The FAFSA will be available to all students beginning on October 1 of each year.